 Accessibility and Portability

 The Twitch app shines when it comes to accessibility and portability.
-If you are a streamer, you can use the smartphone camera to stream and not be dependent on an external imaging device.
+For example, if you are a streamer, you can use the smartphone camera to stream and not be dependent on an external imaging device.

 Performance and experience

-The Twitch app does a lot of things right, especially for the vloggers who fancy streaming on the fly.
+The Twitch app does many things right, especially for the vloggers who fancy streaming on the fly.

-Regular users can chat with any twitch users they have added as friends, make voice and video calls, and even share your screen.
+Regular users can chat with any twitch users they have added as friends, make voice and video calls, and even share their screens.

-However, due to its lack of customization options and occasional performance issues, it is not ideal for game streamers.
+However, it is not ideal for game streamers due to its lack of customization options and occasional performance issues.
 The app also lacks add-on enhancements that come with BetterTV and FrankerFaceZ add-ons.

-While the Twitch app is prone to occasional glitches and performance issues, the web app of the popular streaming platform offers overall better performance to streamers and the viewers.
+While the Twitch app is prone to occasional glitches and performance issues, the popular streaming platform’s web app offers better performance to streamers and viewers.

-However, if you are a streamer who streams from home or office, the Twitch web app on browser offers more features and reliability than the mobile app.
+However, if you are a streamer who streams from home or office, the Twitch web app on the browser offers more features and reliability than the mobile or desktop app.

-Feel free to share you opinions with us by using the comment section below.
+Feel free to share your opinions with us in the comment section below.